 The thought of unworthiness, of unfitness, need not keep you back.
 In the blood, the objective power of the perfect redemption works in you.
 In the Spirit, its full subjective personal experience as a divine life is secured.
 The blood provides an infinite worthiness to make your prayers most acceptable.
 The Spirit provides a divine fitness, teaching you to pray just according to the will of God.
 Every priest knew that when he presented a sacrifice according to the law of the sanctuary, it was accepted.
 Under the covering of the blood and Spirit you have the assurance that all the wonderful promises of prayer in the name of Jesus will be fulfilled in you.

-Abiding in union with the great high priest, "you shall ask what you will, and it shall be done unto you."
+Abiding in union with the great high priest, "ye shall ask what ye will, and it shall be done unto you" (John 15:7).
 You will have the power to pray the effectual prayer of the righteous man that availeth much.
-You will not only join in the general prayer of the Church for the world, but be able in your own sphere to take up your special work in prayer, as priests, to transact it with God, to receive and know the answer, and so to bless in His name.
+You will not only join in the general prayer of the church for the world, but be able in your own sphere to take up your special work in prayer, as priests, to transact it with God, to receive and know the answer, and so to bless in His name.
 Come, brother, come and be a priest, only priest, all priest.
 Seek now to walk before the Lord in the full consciousness that you have been set apart for the holy ministry of intercession.
-This is the true blessedness of conformity to the image of God's Son.
+This is the true blessedness of conformity to the image of God’s Son.

 I believe in the holy priesthood of Thy saints, and that I too am a priest, with power to appear before the Father, and in the prayer that avails much bring down blessing on the perishing around me.

 I believe in the power of Thy precious blood to cleanse from all sin, to give me perfect confidence toward God, and to bring me near in the full assurance of faith that my intercession will be heard.